The 25 Best Restaurants In Seattle

 New York and Chicago are not the only noteworthy pizza towns in the United States of America.
 Exhibit A: Delancey.
 Even if you just popped in this Ballard pizzeria for a glass of Austrian natural bubbles and small plates like burrata in a pesto pool served with flatbread shards or the mountainous romaine-based Jersey Salad with shaved carrots and really good croutons, that’d be enough to have a satisfying meal.
 But you should prioritize the charred pies topped with things like hot salami, caramelized Walla Walla sweet onions, kalamata olives, and summer corn.
 The space is also an exciting, minimalist hangout perfect for anything from a date to a family dinner, powered by tea candles and good smells coming from the wood oven.

 It’s a meal dilemma we’ve encountered often—khao soi or a cheeseburger?
-Cut to Taurus Ox, the Laotian counter spot on Capitol Hill that does both (and more) to the soundtrack of good tunes like old-school Outkast.
+Cut to Taurus Ox, the Lao counter spot on Capitol Hill that does both (and more) to the soundtrack of good tunes like old-school Outkast.
 Taurus Ox’s crown jewel is undoubtedly their smashburger, a double-pattied stunner topped with taro stem, cilantro, pickled onion, and cured pork jowl, along with the genius addition of spicy pork skin-laced jaew bong and nutty provolone that cuts through the herbs and rendered fat.
 It’s a drippy, tangy, beautiful mess, but that isn’t to say that the other dishes play second fiddle.
 Thom khem loaded with caramelized pork belly and a brussels sprout hash brown would be an ideal under-the-covers dinner, and garlicky lemongrass sausage would rule a summer barbecue.
-Whether you’re stumbling in on a weeknight or packing your friends in before bar-hopping, Taurus Ox is the most special meal you’ll receive from a casual counter.
+Whether you’re stumbling in on a weeknight or packing your friends in before bar-hopping, a meal at Taurus Ox will be special.

 The newest great pizzeria in town is, in fact, so great that we added it to this list without blinking.
 Blotto's pizza crust is a gorgeous cross between sourdough and New York-style, with a firm crackle throughout the bottom and puffed ends that resemble pool noodles (but taste a whole lot better).
 Between the small dining room on Capitol Hill that’s decorated with shelves of pantry items for sale, red and white-checkered pizzeria tablecloths, and refrigerators stocked with natural wine, Blotto already makes for a fun place to hang out with friends.
 Add pies topped with things like spaghetti all’amatriciana ingredients or roasted kale with breadcrumbs and lemon (not to mention slice dips like Calabrian chili vinaigrette and dill-flecked ranch), and you’ve got more than a casual neighborhood hang—you’ve got a dinner destination that’s worth braving potentially horrendous parking.